 ANTENATAL OBSTETRIC FACTORS

 Preterm birth (as well as caesarean delivery) are common end pathways of antenatal complications, either iatrogenic or spontaneous.
 Preterm delivery may be complicated by the mother, baby or both being very unwell and may result in them being separated, for example if the baby is admitted to the neonatal unit or the mother requires intensive care.

 Breastmilk is extremely important for preterm babies.
 Many mothers who planned to formula feed are motivated to provide expressed milk in the context of prematurity.
 The ability to provide breastmilk is often empowering and a source of pride, but the demands of expressing place a high burden physically and emotionally and concern over milk supply is very common.
 See separate pages for how to maximise the likelihood of success on the neonatal unit and for late preterm babies.
 Antenatal education for mothers at high risk of preterm birth should focus on the importance of breastmilk, the potential challenges and how to mitigate these, particularly the need for urgent first expression after birth (within 2 hours).

 Pre-eclampsia may be associated with preterm birth.
 The mother may be taking antihypertensive medication, but this is not a contraindication to breastfeeding.
 Individual medicines can be checked using expert sources of information on medication in lactation.
 There is little evidence on whether pre-eclampsia negatively affects breastfeeding when preterm birth, caesarean section and postnatal need for intensive care is accounted for.
-A randomised trial of antenatal colostrum harvesting in pre-eclampsia is ongoing and this may offer benefit when started at 37 weeks.
+A randomised trial of antenatal colostrum harvesting in pre-eclampsia is ongoing and this may offer benefit when started at 37 weeks, with mothers reporting satisfaction.

 Beta blockers in the third trimester are associated with neonatal hypoglycaemia so in most hospitals these babies will be managed on a 'risk of hypoglycaemia' pathway - mothers should receive education antenatally on maximising breastfeeding success for these babies.

 Exclusive or predominant breastfeeding rates are lower in mothers with gestational diabetes, although initiation and rates of any breastfeeding are not.
 This may be due to the way that the infant's risk of hypoglycaemia is managed, or mediated by intrapartum complications.